-Paving stones are an effective and attractive way to funnel traffic patterns over grassy lawn areas.
+Paving stones, also called pavers or stepping stones, are an effective and attractive way to funnel traffic patterns over grassy lawn areas.
 You can use paving stones to avoid trampling grass and steer visitors to your garden in a specific direction to show off your garden to its best advantage.
 Paving stones can be installed on grass in a manner that keeps the paving stone in place and yet makes mowing and trim work easier.

 Lay out the pathway with the paving stones by placing the stones directly on the lawn.
 Create a visually interesting pattern if possible.